-Perfect Sourdough Apple Pie Bars with Salted Caramel
+Perfect Sourdough Apple Pie Bars with Salted CaramelĀ

-Sourdough Apple Pie Bars with Salted Caramel are a refined take on a classic dessert, combining rustic technique with elevated flavor.
-The subtle tang of sourdough in the crust adds depth and complexity, balancing the natural sweetness of tender, cinnamon spiced apples.
-Finished with a drizzle of rich salted caramel, these bars deliver a layered experience crisp, buttery base, warmly spiced fruit, and a smooth, indulgent topping.
-Perfect for gatherings or a polished everyday treat, they offer the comfort of apple pie in a convenient, handheld form with a sophisticated twist.
+Sourdough Apple Pie Bars with Salted Caramel offer a refined twist on a classic dessert, blending rustic technique with elevated flavors.
+The subtle tang of sourdough in the crust adds depth and complexity, which beautifully balances the natural sweetness of tender, cinnamon-spiced apples.
+Topped with a drizzle of rich salted caramel, these bars provide a layered experience: a crisp, buttery base, warmly spiced fruit, and a smooth, indulgent topping.
+Perfect for gatherings or as a polished everyday treat, they deliver the comforting taste of apple pie in a convenient, handheld form with a sophisticated touch.

 Ingredients & Substitutions